Hollow da Don: Life and career

-Hollow da Don faced Charlie Clips on May 9, 2015 and most spectators and battle rap bloggers have hollow winning.
+Hollow da Don faced Charlie Clips on May 9, 2015, and most spectators and battle rap bloggers have Hollow winning.

 Hollow da Don faced Pat Stay, the previous KOTD champion, on Dec.
 6th, 2015 in London.
-Fans were led to believe was going to be a traditional three round battle, only to discover at the last minute that it would be a one-round battle instead.
-Although battle rap is highly subjective, many sources agree that Hollow's round against Pat Stay was one of his best, and that he won the match.
+Fans were led to believe was going to be a traditional three-round battle, only to discover at the last minute that it would be a one-round battle instead.
+Although battle rap is highly subjective, many sources agree that Hollow's round against Pat Stay was one of his best and that he won the match.

-A rematch between Hollow Da Don and Pat Stay took place in May on KOTD's Massacre event.
+A rematch between Hollow Da Don and Pat Stay took place in May at KOTD's Massacre event.

-Hollow also had a surprise one-round battle against Dizaster at KoTD's Massacre 3 event.
+Hollow also had a surprise one-round battle against Dizaster at KOTD's Massacre 3 event.
 This was a very controversial battle, as it sparked a rivalry between once good friends Hollow Da Don and Math Hoffa.
 Hollow and Diz reportedly have a full three-round battle slated.

 Hollow recently went against Tay Roc for Summer Madness 6.
 Many Sources believed Hollow won that close match.

 Recently, Hollow has been on a path of grudge matches.

 First, Hollow had his rematch with Arsonal a decade later after their original at the URL event "Smack Volume 2" on March 31, 2018.
 In November, Hollow returned to URL at their "Summer Madness 8" event to battle John John Da Don, fellow battle rapper and founder of Atlanta's Bullpen Battle League.
-The two had a physical exchange during the face off at the UDUBB event where he battled Loaded Lux.
+The two had a physical exchange during the face-off at the UDUBB event where he battled Loaded Lux.
 The battle is considered highly debatable with many pointing at John John Da Don as edging the win over Hollow.